-\Hitch Ball Height
+Hitch Ball Height

 The proper height will vary according to the weight you carry and the tires you use.
-However, checking the height on your trailer is relatively easy:
+However, checking the height on your trailer is relatively easy: 3.

-- 1. With trailer on fairly level ground measure from ground to bottom of frame, front and rear. - 2.
-Adjust front jack until measurements are equal - 3.
 Now measure from ground to the inside top of ball coupler.
 This figure is the hitch height.
-The hitch ball is then usually set 1⁄2" to 1" higher, according to the spring weight of your tow vehicle, to allow for it to settle when the trailer is hitched up. - \\ Without options or variable weight.
+The hitch ball is then usually set 1⁄2" to 1" higher, according to the spring weight of your tow vehicle, to allow for it to settle when the trailer is hitched up.

+Without options or variable weight.